abadiet/PNEATM/README.md

 ⚠️ Please note that these dependencies introduce impurity to PNEATM.
 However, they are not necessary, so you can easily remove them to have a fully pure C++ library.

 ## Examples & Documentations
 Documentation is available at [https://titofra.github.io/PNEATM/](https://titofra.github.io/PNEATM/).
-Moreover, a Snake AI powered by PNEATM is available on [/examples/snake/](https://github.com/titofra/PNEATM/tree/main/examples/snake).
+Moreover, a Snake AI powered by PNEATM is available on [/examples/snake/](https://github.com/titofra/PNEATM/tree/main/examples/snake) as POC.

 <p align="center">
 	<img src="https://github.com/titofra/PNEATM/blob/main/examples/snake/resources/snakeGameplay.gif">